Cornell Central Campus: Central buildings

-The area between the Arts Quad and the Engineering Quad include a number of major buildings (listed from west to east): Willard Straight Hall, Cornell Health, Barnes Hall, the underground Cornell Campus Store designed by Earl Flansburgh, Sage Chapel, Sage Hall (which was originally a women's dormitory and is now home to the Business School), Day Hall (the administration building), corten steel-clad Uris Hall (social sciences), Statler Hall (which houses the Hotel School), Irving Ives Hall (which houses the Industrial and Labor Relations School), and Barton Hall, the armory/drill hall.
+The area between the Arts Quad and the Engineering Quad include a number of major buildings, including (from west to east), Willard Straight Hall (which houses Okenshields, the only dining hall on central campus), Cornell Health, Barnes Hall, the underground Cornell Campus Store designed by Earl Flansburgh, Sage Chapel, Sage Hall (which was originally a women's dormitory and is now home to the Business School), Day Hall (the administration building), corten steel-clad Uris Hall (social sciences), Statler Hall (which houses the Hotel School), Irving Ives Hall (which houses the Industrial and Labor Relations School), and Barton Hall, the armory/drill hall.
 The ILR extension building, located between Ives and Barton Halls, was renamed Dolgen Hall in 2008.
 Dolgen Hall as well as the southwest portion of Ives Hall were built to house the Veterinary School until 1957.

-The open spaces in the area are enhanced by the "Wee Stinky Glen" (a creek and ravine), Ho Plaza on a portion of what was Central Avenue, George Peter Plaza (between Statler and Uris Halls), the Ruth Uris Garden, the Livingston Farrand Garden, and the Mary Rockwell Azalea Garden.
+The open spaces in the area are enhanced by the "Wee Stinky Glen", a creek and ravine, Ho Plaza on a portion of what was Central Avenue, George Peter Plaza (between Statler and Uris Halls), the Ruth Uris Garden, the Livingston Farrand Garden, and the Mary Rockwell Azalea Garden.

-On the southwest corner of Campus Road and Central Avenue are Anabel Taylor Hall (1953, the home of the Cornell United Religious Works) and Myron Taylor Hall (1932, the home of the Law School).
+On the southwest corner of Campus Road and Central Avenue are Anabel Taylor Hall (1953, home of the Cornell United Religious Works, and Myron Taylor Hall (1932, the home of the Law School).
 They form a harmonious quadrangle in the Collegiate Gothic style.

 Across Cascadilla Gorge from the Law School, at the edge of College Town, are two major Cornell structures, historic Cascadilla Hall, now serving as an undergraduate dormitory, and the Schwartz Center for the Performing Arts.
 Designed by architect James Stirling (considered to be the most important British architect of the 20th century), the marble- and stucco-clad performing arts building features a loggia running alongside the gorge, from which one enters the complex.
 It is one of only four structures in the U.S. designed by Stirling.